 In order to make the most out of your resting period, there are a few things you should know to make sure you’re getting your best night’s sleep.
 Hydration, having a winding down period, and creating a conducive sleeping environment are some of the needed aspects for proper recovery.

-If your bed is more than seven years old, it’s likely that it has reached the end of it’s lifespan.
-The qualities that once gave you much needed comfort (like responsive coils or contouring foam) are probably worn down and useless within a decade.
+If your bed is more than seven years old, it’s likely that it has reached the end of its lifespan.
+The qualities that once gave you much-needed comfort (like responsive coils or contouring foam) are probably worn down and useless within a decade.
 When it’s time to get a new one, choose a non-toxic mattress so you can sleep safely and sound.

 Your sleep position could also be hurting you.
 Sleeping on your side is the most popular